fluent/fluent-plugin-s3/README.md

 ## IAM Policy

-The following is an example for a minimal IAM policy needed to write to an s3 bucket (matches my-s3bucket/logs, my-s3bucket-test, etc.).
+The following is an example for a IAM policy needed to write to an s3 bucket (matches my-s3bucket/logs, my-s3bucket-test, etc.).

     {
       "Version": "2012-10-17",